-By December 2016, over 85,000 people from across the globe had visited the Access Agriculture website to watch and download farmer training videos.To find out what visitors to the website do with the videos a global on-line survey was conducted.
+By February 2017, over 90,000 people from across the globe have visited the Access Agriculture website to watch and download farmer training videos.To find out what visitors to the website do with the videos a global on-line survey was conducted in 2015.
 The 953 respondents came from 102 countries, mainly from Africa (63%), Asia-Pacific (23%), and the Americas (6%).

 Most users watch the videos on the site, followed by about a third who download them.